Get

 What Will My Vet Do?

-Any information on what your dog has eaten, where it’s been, what medications it’s been given, recent activities, and its history will help your veterinarian with the diagnosis.
+Any information on what your dog has eaten, where it’s been, what medications it’s been given, recent activities, and its history will help a veterinarian with the diagnosis.
 They will usually perform a physical examination to check your dog’s neck, mouth, head, and other areas of its body.

 Some tests may also be recommended and may include: